Paradigm Shift New York City's Feminist Community

 One fascinating thing I learned is that several tattooed ladies worked side by side male partners.
 Two of the earliest and most well-known tattooed ladies actually married men who took their last names.
 Remarkably enough, the earliest tattooed lady on record, Irene Woodward, who arrived on the scene in 1882, was one of these women.
 Each woman had achieved more fame than her husband the couple saw it as more beneficial to use the name of the wife.
 This shows a lot of willingness to be unconventional, both for the tattooed ladies themselves and their husbands.

 While the tattooed ladies had the self-determination to seek lucrative employment, the decision to tattoo had little to do with self-expression.
-It was truly a means of making a good living, and all tattooed ladies featured in the book were tattooed to be able to cover all tattoos while not performing.
+It was truly a online casino means of making a good living, and all tattooed ladies featured in the book were tattooed to be able to cover all tattoos while not performing.

 The first tattooed ladies appeared in the later part of the 19th Century.
 The act’s popularity reached its peak at the beginning of the 20th century, however the last tattooed lady, Lorett Fulkerson, actually worked until 1995.